project-gemmi/gemmi/docs/hkl.rst

   >>> round(array.std(), 5)
   0.66338

-Alternatively, it can be be written as CCP4 map (for the whole unit cell):
+and it can be stored in a CCP4 map format:

 .. doctest::